 10) Original passports and also your old passport (If you will have any)

 Singapore has some of the best clubs to spend the night dancing to the best tunes until dawn and gulping down the finest alcohol.
 Zouk Nightclub, Attica Nightclub, Canvas, Altimate, Bang Bang, Kilo Lounge, Cherry Discotheque are some of the best nightclubs in Singapore.
 Want to go club-hopping?
-Here are some of best nightclubs in Singapore to explore on your Singapore trip.
+Here are some of best nightclubs in Singapore to explore on your Singapore packages.

 1. Clarke Quay and Riverside - Singapore’s most famous party hub, Clarke Quay is a labyrinth of bars, pubs, clubs, restaurants, retail stores and recreation outlets with buzzing nightclubs, dazzling lights, and party freaks.
 Singapore Riverside is also another happening arena to visit on your Singapore tour packages for a kaleidoscope of mind-blogging concept bars and pubs and dance the night away.